learn-co-curriculum/html-css-learn-workflow-ide/README.md

 **Key takeaway: use the `learn submit` command to submit your solution.**

-Once you've written the code that solves a lab, and confirmed that your solution is correct using the `learn` command, you then need to submit your solution to Learn so that you can get credit for completion and move on to the next lesson.
+Once you've written the code that solves a lab and are happy with your solution, you then need to submit your solution to Learn so that you can get credit for completion and move on to the next lesson.

-In order to submit your solution to Learn, from the lab's directory in your Terminal, you will just need to run:
+In order to submit your solution to Learn, from the lab's directory in the IDE's Terminal, you will just need to run:

 ```
 learn submit